ticky/dotfiles/readme.md

 ### Supported Shells
 * **zsh 4.3** or newer
-  _This is not a hard requirement, however, this version is the one supplied with OS X 10.8_
+  _This is not a hard requirement, however, this version is the one supplied with macOS 10.8_
 * **Bash 3.2** or newer
   _Sorry, MinGW users_